Source code for skactiveml.base

 ]

-[docs]class QueryStrategy(ABC, BaseEstimator): """Base class for all query strategies in scikit-activeml.
+[docs] class QueryStrategy(ABC, BaseEstimator): """Base class for all query strategies in scikit-activeml.
 Parameters ---------- random_state : int or RandomState instance, optional (default=None) Controls the randomness of the estimator. """ def __init__(self, random_state=None): self.random_state = random_state

 [docs] @abstractmethod def query(self, *args, **kwargs): """ Determines the query for active learning based on input arguments. """ raise NotImplementedError

-class PoolQueryStrategy(QueryStrategy): """Base class for all pool-based active learning query strategies in scikit-activeml.
+[docs] class PoolQueryStrategy(QueryStrategy): """Base class for all pool-based active learning query strategies in scikit-activeml.
 Parameters ---------- missing_label : scalar or string or np.nan or None, default=np.nan Value to represent a missing label. random_state : int or RandomState instance or None, default=None Controls the randomness of the estimator. """ def __init__(self, missing_label=MISSING_LABEL, random_state=None): super().__init__(random_state=random_state) self.missing_label = missing_label def _validate_data( self, X, y, candidates, batch_size, return_utilities, reset=True, check_X_dict=None, ): """Validate input data, all attributes and set or check the `n_features_in_` attribute.
-Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e. including the labeled and unlabeled samples. y : array-like of shape (n_samples, *) Labels of the training data set (possibly including unlabeled ones indicated by self.MISSING_LABEL. candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, *)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
+Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e. including the labeled and unlabeled samples. y : array-like of shape (n_samples, ...)
+Labels of the training data set (possibly including unlabeled ones indicated by self.MISSING_LABEL. candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, ...)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
 This is not supported by all query strategies. batch_size : int The number of samples to be selected in one AL cycle. return_utilities : bool If true, also return the utilities based on the query strategy. reset : bool, default=True Whether to reset the `n_features_in_` attribute.
 If False, the input will be checked for consistency with data provided when reset was last True. **check_X_dict : kwargs Parameters passed to :func:`sklearn.utils.check_array`.
-Returns ------- X : np.ndarray of shape (n_samples, n_features) Checked training data set. y : np.ndarray of shape (n_samples, *) Checked labels of the training data set. candidates : None or np.ndarray of shape (n_candidates), dtype=int or\ np.ndarray of shape (n_candidates, n_features) Checked candidate samples. batch_size : int Checked number of samples to be selected in one AL cycle. return_utilities : bool Checked boolean value of `return_utilities`. """ # Check samples. if check_X_dict is None: check_X_dict = {"allow_nd": True} X = check_array(X, **check_X_dict) # Check number of features. check_n_features(self, X, reset=reset) # Check labels y = check_array( y, ensure_2d=False, ensure_all_finite="allow-nan", dtype=None ) check_consistent_length(X, y) # Check missing_label check_missing_label(self.missing_label, target_type=y.dtype) self.missing_label_ = self.missing_label # Check candidates (+1 to avoid zero multiplier). seed_mult = int(np.sum(is_unlabeled(y, self.missing_label_))) + 1 if candidates is not None: candidates = np.array(candidates) if candidates.ndim == 1: candidates = check_indices(candidates, y, dim=0) else: check_candidates_dict = deepcopy(check_X_dict) check_candidates_dict["ensure_2d"] = False candidates = check_array(candidates, **check_candidates_dict) check_n_features(self, candidates, reset=False) # Check return_utilities. check_scalar(return_utilities, "return_utilities", bool) # Check batch size. check_scalar(batch_size, target_type=int, name="batch_size", min_val=1) # Check random state. self.random_state_ = check_random_state(self.random_state, seed_mult) return X, y, candidates, batch_size, return_utilities
+Returns ------- X : np.ndarray of shape (n_samples, n_features) Checked training data set. y : np.ndarray of shape (n_samples, ...)
+Checked labels of the training data set. candidates : None or np.ndarray of shape (n_candidates), dtype=int or\ np.ndarray of shape (n_candidates, n_features) Checked candidate samples. batch_size : int Checked number of samples to be selected in one AL cycle. return_utilities : bool Checked boolean value of `return_utilities`. """ # Check samples. if check_X_dict is None: check_X_dict = {"allow_nd": True} X = check_array(X, **check_X_dict) # Check number of features. check_n_features(self, X, reset=reset) # Check labels y = check_array( y, ensure_2d=False, ensure_all_finite="allow-nan", dtype=None ) check_consistent_length(X, y) # Check missing_label check_missing_label(self.missing_label, target_type=y.dtype) self.missing_label_ = self.missing_label # Check candidates (+1 to avoid zero multiplier). seed_mult = int(np.sum(is_unlabeled(y, self.missing_label_))) + 1 if candidates is not None: candidates = np.array(candidates) if candidates.ndim == 1: candidates = check_indices(candidates, y, dim=0) else: check_candidates_dict = deepcopy(check_X_dict) check_candidates_dict["ensure_2d"] = False candidates = check_array(candidates, **check_candidates_dict) check_n_features(self, candidates, reset=False) # Check return_utilities. check_scalar(return_utilities, "return_utilities", bool) # Check batch size. check_scalar(batch_size, target_type=int, name="batch_size", min_val=1) # Check random state. self.random_state_ = check_random_state(self.random_state, seed_mult) return X, y, candidates, batch_size, return_utilities

-[docs]class SingleAnnotatorPoolQueryStrategy(PoolQueryStrategy): """Base class for all pool-based active learning query strategies with a single annotator in scikit-activeml. """
+[docs] class SingleAnnotatorPoolQueryStrategy(PoolQueryStrategy): """Base class for all pool-based active learning query strategies with a single annotator in scikit-activeml. """

 [docs] @abstractmethod def query( self, X, y, *args, candidates=None, batch_size=1, return_utilities=False, **kwargs, ): """Determines for which candidate samples labels are to be queried.
-Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e. including the labeled and unlabeled samples. y : array-like of shape (n_samples,) Labels of the training data set (possibly including unlabeled ones indicated by self.missing_label). candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, *)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
+Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e. including the labeled and unlabeled samples. y : array-like of shape (n_samples,) Labels of the training data set (possibly including unlabeled ones indicated by self.missing_label). candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, ...)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
 This is not supported by all query strategies. batch_size : int, default=1 The number of samples to be selected in one AL cycle. return_utilities : bool, default=False If true, also return the utilities based on the query strategy.
 Returns ------- query_indices : numpy.ndarray of shape (batch_size,) The query indices indicate for which candidate sample a label is to be queried, e.g., `query_indices[0]` indicates the first selected sample. - If `candidates` is `None` or of shape `(n_candidates,)`, the indexing refers to the samples in `X`. - If `candidates` is of shape `(n_candidates, n_features)`, the indexing refers to the samples in `candidates`. utilities : numpy.ndarray of shape (batch_size, n_samples) or \ numpy.ndarray of shape (batch_size, n_candidates) The utilities of samples after each selected sample of the batch, e.g., `utilities[0]` indicates the utilities used for selecting the first sample (with index `query_indices[0]`) of the batch.
 Utilities for labeled samples will be set to np.nan. - If `candidates` is `None` or of shape `(n_candidates,)`, the indexing refers to the samples in `X`. - If `candidates` is of shape `(n_candidates, n_features)`, the indexing refers to the samples in `candidates`. """ raise NotImplementedError

 def _validate_data( self, X, y, candidates, batch_size, return_utilities, reset=True, check_X_dict=None, ): """Validate input data, all attributes and set or check the `n_features_in_` attribute.
-Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e. including the labeled and unlabeled samples. y : array-like of shape (n_samples) Labels of the training data set (possibly including unlabeled ones indicated by self.MISSING_LABEL. candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, *)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
+Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e. including the labeled and unlabeled samples. y : array-like of shape (n_samples) Labels of the training data set (possibly including unlabeled ones indicated by self.MISSING_LABEL. candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, ...)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
 This is not supported by all query strategies. batch_size : int The number of samples to be selected in one AL cycle. return_utilities : bool If true, also return the utilities based on the query strategy. reset : bool, default=True Whether to reset the `n_features_in_` attribute.
 If False, the input will be checked for consistency with data provided when reset was last True. **check_X_dict : kwargs Parameters passed to :func:`sklearn.utils.check_array`.
 Returns ------- X : np.ndarray of shape (n_samples, n_features) Checked training data set. y : np.ndarray of shape (n_samples,) Checked labels of the training data set. candidates : None or np.ndarray of shape (n_candidates), dtype=int or np.ndarray of shape (n_candidates, n_features) Checked candidate samples. batch_size : int Checked number of samples to be selected in one AL cycle. return_utilities : bool Checked boolean value of `return_utilities`. """ ( X, y, candidates, batch_size, return_utilities, ) = super()._validate_data( X, y, candidates, batch_size, return_utilities, reset, check_X_dict ) y = column_or_1d(y, warn=True) if candidates is None: n_candidates = int( np.sum(is_unlabeled(y, missing_label=self.missing_label_)) ) else: n_candidates = len(candidates) if n_candidates < batch_size: warnings.warn( f"'batch_size={batch_size}' is larger than number of " f"candidates.
 Instead, 'batch_size={n_candidates}' was set." ) batch_size = n_candidates return X, y, candidates, batch_size, return_utilities def _transform_candidates( self, candidates, X, y, enforce_mapping=False, allow_only_unlabeled=False, ): """Transforms the `candidates` parameter into a sample array and the corresponding index array `mapping` such that `candidates = X[mapping]`.
-Parameters ---------- candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, *)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
+Parameters ---------- candidates : None or array-like of shape (n_candidates), dtype=int or \ array-like of shape (n_candidates, n_features), default=None - If `candidates` is `None`, the unlabeled samples from `(X,y)` are considered as `candidates`. - If `candidates` is of shape `(n_candidates,)` and of type `int`, `candidates` is considered as the indices of the samples in `(X,y)`. - If `candidates` is of shape `(n_candidates, ...)`, the candidate samples are directly given in `candidates` (not necessarily contained in `X`).
 X : np.ndarray of shape (n_samples, n_features) Checked training data set. y : np.ndarray of shape (n_samples,) Checked labels of the training data set. enforce_mapping : bool, default=False If True, an exception is raised when no exact mapping can be determined (i.e., `mapping` is None). allow_only_unlabeled : bool, default=False If True, an exception is raised when indices of candidates contain labeled samples.
 Returns ------- candidates : np.ndarray of shape (n_candidates, n_features) Candidate samples from which the strategy can query the label. mapping : np.ndarray of shape (n_candidates) or None Index array that maps `candidates` to `X`. (`candidates = X[mapping]`) """ if candidates is None: ulbd_idx = unlabeled_indices(y, self.missing_label_) return X[ulbd_idx], ulbd_idx elif candidates.ndim == 1: if allow_only_unlabeled: if is_labeled(y[candidates], self.missing_label_).any(): raise ValueError( "Candidates must not contain labeled " "samples." ) return X[candidates], candidates else: if enforce_mapping: raise MappingError( "Mapping `candidates` to `X` is not " "possible but `enforce_mapping` is True. " "Use index array for `candidates` instead." ) else: return candidates, None

 [docs] @abstractmethod def query( self, X, y, *args, candidates=None, annotators=None, batch_size=1, return_utilities=False, **kwargs, ): """Determines which candidate sample is to be annotated by which annotator.
 Parameters ---------- X : array-like of shape (n_samples, n_features) Training data set, usually complete, i.e., including the labeled and unlabeled samples. y : array-like of shape (n_samples, n_annotators) Labels of the training data set for each annotator (possibly including unlabeled ones indicated by self.MISSING_LABEL), meaning that `y[i, j]` contains the label annotated by annotator `i` for sample `j`. candidates : None or array-like of shape (n_candidates), dtype=int or\ array-like of shape (n_candidates, n_features), default=None See parameter `annotators`. annotators : None or array-like of shape (n_avl_annotators), dtype=int\ or array-like of shape (n_candidates, n_annotators),\ default=None - If candidate samples and annotators are not specified, i.e., `candidates=None`, `annotators=None` the unlabeled target values, `y`, are the candidates annotator-sample-pairs. - If candidate samples and available annotators are specified: The annotator-sample-pairs, for which the sample is a candidate sample and the annotator is an available annotator are considered as candidate annotator-sample-pairs. - If `candidates` is None, all samples of `X` are considered as candidate samples.
 In this case `n_candidates` equals `len(X)`. - If `candidates` is of shape `(n_candidates,)` and of type int, `candidates` is considered as the indices of the sample candidates in `(X, y)`. - If `candidates` is of shape (n_candidates, n_features), the sample candidates are directly given in `candidates` (not necessarily contained in `X`).
 This is not supported by all query strategies. - If `annotators` is `None`, all annotators are considered as available annotators. - If `annotators` is of shape (n_avl_annotators), and of type int, `annotators` is considered as the indices of the available annotators. - If `annotators` is a boolean array of shape `(n_candidates, n_annotators)` the annotator-sample-pairs, for which the sample is a candidate sample and the boolean matrix has entry `True` are considered as candidate annotator-sample pairs. batch_size : int or str, default=1 The number of annotators-sample pairs to be selected in one AL cycle.
 If `adaptive=True`, `batch_size='adaptive'` is allowed. return_utilities : bool, default=False If True, also return the utilities based on the query strategy.
 Returns ------- query_indices : np.ndarray of shape (batch_size, 2) The `query_indices` indicate which candidate sample pairs are to be queried is, i.e., which candidate sample is to be annotated by which annotator, e.g., `query_indices[:, 0]` indicates the selected candidate samples and `query_indices[:, 1]` indicates the respectively selected annotators. - If `candidates` is `None` or of shape `(n_candidates,)`, the indexing of refers to samples in `X`. - If `candidates` is of shape `(n_candidates, n_features)`, the indexing refers to samples in `candidates`. utilities: numpy.ndarray of shape (batch_size, n_samples,\ n_annotators) or numpy.ndarray of shape (batch_size,\ n_candidates, n_annotators) The utilities of all candidate samples w.r.t. to the available annotators after each selected sample of the batch, e.g., `utilities[0, :, j]` indicates the utilities used for selecting the first sample-annotator-pair (with indices `query_indices[0]`). - If `candidates` is `None` or of shape `(n_candidates,)`, the indexing refers to samples in `X`. - If `candidates` is of shape `(n_candidates, n_features)`, the indexing refers to samples in `candidates`. """ raise NotImplementedError